*Updated April 2021

 I wear my heart rate monitor when I exercise and my calorie burn is always very close to the number in the workout description.

 Signing up for Daily Burn is easy.
-Just go to the Daily Burn home page and click on the ‘Start your free trial’ button.
+Just go to the Daily Burn home page and click on the ‘Purchase’ button.

 You’ll see a screen that looks something like this to provide your email and create a password: